Diagnostic medical imaging blog

 Consequently, these compact superconducting magnets can be used in portable and mobile MRI scanners.
 Big data analytics is transforming healthcare and will provide healthcare professionals with real-time data during the imaging process.
 This approach’s benefits will lead to reduced errors and a more personalised approach towards the patient’s care plan.
 Advanced analytics can be used to detect certain patterns regarding pathology.

-However, by using 3-D metamaterial to achieve deep-subwavelength imaging, initial studies suggest that ultrasound resolution can be enhanced by a factor of 50.
-This approach to the improvement of ultrasound resolution will effectively improve patient care.
+However, initial studies suggest that ultrasound resolution can be enhanced by a factor of 50 by using 3-D metamaterial to achieve deep-subwavelength imaging.
+This approach will effectively improve patient care.

 Furthermore, 3-D capability in computed tomography scans using software that substantially enhances the contrast of soft tissue and thereby reduces the visibility of metal artefacts is an improvement compared to traditional CT images.